PLMF Arts Management is a perfect partner for anyone or any organisation interested in

-In 2019, PLMF Arts Management continues to run the NordicBaltic Festival Platform, which is a network for arts and culture festivals in the Nordic-Baltic area.
+PLMF Arts Management continues to steer the NordicBaltic Festival Platform, which is a network for arts and culture festivals in the Nordic-Baltic area.
 It aims to foster cultural cooperation in the region, raise the capacity of festivals therein, and explore the Nordic-Baltic identity in and through the arts.

 In February 2018, PLMF Arts Management co-hosted 15 umbrella organisations which work in the cultural sector for the inaugural International Arts Associations Congress (IAAC).
 The meeting in Perth Australia was called to explore commonalities and opportunities for collaboration between the participant associations and to build value for the individual members by sharing best practice and innovation in association benefits.

-Recently we started developing the MMF Estonia network.
-If you're interested get in touch via email at info[at]artsplmf.com and follow our activities on Facebook!
+During that time we started developing the MMF Estonia network.
+If you're interested get in touch via email at info[at]artsplmf.com and follow the network activities on Facebook!

-PLMF Arts Management also acts as the EFFE (Europe for Festivals, Festivals for Europe) Hub for Estonia.
+PLMF Arts Management acts as the EFFE (Europe for Festivals, Festivals for Europe) Hub for Estonia.
 Among the primary EFFE initiatives is to give out biannual quality labels and awards.
 The latter are given to festivals in Europe with 1) an artistic commitment and innovative approaches, 2) involvement in/of their local communities, and 3) European or international engagement.
-National experts all over Europe including Estonia are to assess their countries’ applications and see if the applied festivals meet the three criteria.
+Experts from all over Europe assess the applications and decide whether they meet the three criteria.

-PLMF Arts Management consulted the partners of the 2-year Creative Europe international collaboration project "The Bridge" (2018-2020) in the proposal preparation phase, and offers management services to the Estonian partner PLMF Music Trust.
-"The Bridge" is a new European network of string ensembles, and a three-day festival taking place in May 2020 in Glasgow, the UK, celebrating music for strings.
-The Scottish Ensemble (UK) is the Coordinator of the EU project, the other partners include Ensemble Resonanz (DE) and Trondheim Soloists (NO).
+Additionally, we consulted the partners of the Creative Europe international collaboration project "The Bridge" (2018-2022) in the proposal preparation phase, and offers project management services to the Estonian partner PLMF Music Trust.
+"The Bridge" is a new European network of string ensembles, and a three-day festival which will take place in April 2022 in Glasgow (UK), celebrating music for strings.
+The Scottish Ensemble (UK) is the Coordinator of the EU project, the other partners were Ensemble Resonanz (DE) and Trondheim Soloists (NO).

 Artist Management & Touring

-In parallel, PLMF Arts Management continues working on the development of the careers of a few selected artists/ensembles and booking tours for various clients, among them Vox Clamantis and the Royal Northern Sinfonia.
+In parallel, PLMF Arts Management continues working on the development of the careers of a few selected artists/ensembles and booking tours for various clients.

 From 2013-2016 PLMF Arts Management worked alongside the PLMF Music Trust, which was inaugurated in 2003 by the well known Estonian soprano Pille Lill.
 The aim of the Music Trust is to support the development of talented professional musicians by organising master classes, opportunities to perform, and by introducing them internationally.
 The Music Trust currently organises around 200 concerts annually in Estonia, including 4 music festivals.